Covered California Bronze 60 HSA Rx Benefits

 |Tier 4 (specialty) Rx Copay||No charge after deductible|

 It is comforting to know that if you take multiple medications, expensive medications or you experience a year in which you need a lot of prescriptions the most you will pay for anything (prescription drug costs included) in a year, is the out-of-pocket maximum which is $7,000 for an individual or $14,000 for a family on the Bronze plan.

 You’re prescribed a Tier 1(generic) drug by your Doctor that costs $100.
 You will pay the full $100 since the drug cost is less than the deductible.

 Later that that year you’re prescribed another Tier 4 (specialty) drug by your Doctor.
-The cost of this drug is also $5,000.
-Since you had previously met your deductible, this time you will only pay 40% of the total cost or $2,000.
-However, the Bronze 60 HSA plan has a Maximum Out-of-Pocket of $6,500.
-Therefore your total cost for the second prescription will be $1,800.
+The cost of this drug is also $7,500.
+Since you had previously met your year deductible, the cost for it will be $0.